ESCOMP/CTSM/doc/design/python_script_user_interface.rst

  Separation of front-end scripts from implementation
 ====================================================

 Most python code resides in the ``python/ctsm`` directory, and modules there have a ``.py`` extension.
 However, scripts that are run from the command-line have small wrapper files that reside in appropriate places throughout the repository (e.g., in the ``tools`` directory).
-These wrapper files should *not* have a ``.py`` extension, and should contain as little python code as possible (since these files aren't checked by pylint and cannot easily be unit tested): typically they contain just enough code to setup the python path, load a python module and then call the main function from that module.
+These wrapper files should *not* have a ``.py`` extension, and should contain as little python code as possible (since these files aren't checked by pylint and cannot easily be unit tested): typically they contain just enough code to setup the python path, load a python module, and then call the main function from that module.
 See examples throughout CTSM for details.

 Rationale: Modules meant to be imported (i.e., everything under ``python/ctsm``) should have a ``.py`` extension.
 However, it is valuable to keep the extension off of the scripts that users run for a few reasons: